JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_Libro_de_Urantia_un_libro_para_la_esperanza.md

 <br style="clear:both;"/>

-> “_Sooner or later another and greater John the Baptist is due to arise proclaiming “the kingdom of God is at hand”—meaning a return to the high spiritual concept of Jesus, who proclaimed that the kingdom is the will of his heavenly Father dominant and transcendent in the heart of the believer—and doing all this without in any way referring either to the visible church on earth or to the anticipated second coming of Christ._” ([UB 170:5.19](/en/The_Urantia_Book/170#p5_19))
+> “_Sooner or later another and greater John the Baptist is due to arise proclaiming “the kingdom of God is at hand”—meaning a return to the high spiritual concept of Jesus, who proclaimed that the kingdom is the will of his heavenly Father dominant and transcendent in the heart of the believer—and doing all this without in any way referring either to the visible church on earth or to the anticipated second coming of Christ._” (<a id="a50_432"></a>[UB 170:5.19](/en/The_Urantia_Book/170#p5_19))

 > “_. . . some day a real musician may appear on Urantia, and whole peoples will be enthralled by the magnificent strains of his melodies.
-One such human being could forever change the course of a whole nation, even the entire civilized world. . . ._” ([UB 44:1.15](/en/The_Urantia_Book/44#p1_15))
+One such human being could forever change the course of a whole nation, even the entire civilized world. . . ._” (<a id="a52_253"></a>[UB 44:1.15](/en/The_Urantia_Book/44#p1_15))

 Specifically, the first quote, which refers to the future coming of “another John the Baptist”, has made many readers wonder when it will occur, and if that moment is close in time (in fact, there is a movement that affirms that John the Baptist has been reincarnated here and lives right now on our planet - add information about it) It is also intriguing that this person (who is yet to appear) is compared to John the Baptist; we all know that John the Baptist was the announcer of Jesus of Nazareth, our Creator Son no less.
 But this paragraph of the UB tells us that this religious leader will not allude to the second coming of Christ.
 Is it perhaps referring to the arrival of another teacher son, as foreseen in the planetary stages of mortals?

 > “_. . .
 Urantia is not proceeding in the normal order.
-Your world is out of step in the planetary procession. . . .”_” ([UB 52:6.1](/en/The_Urantia_Book/52#p6_1))
+Your world is out of step in the planetary procession. . . .”_” (<a id="a56_122"></a>[UB 52:6.1](/en/The_Urantia_Book/52#p6_1))

 > “. . .
 Again we find Urantia out of step with its sister spheres in that your Jesus has promised to return.
-That promise he will certainly fulfill, but no one knows whether his second coming will precede or follow the appearances of Magisterial or Teacher Sons on Urantia.” ([UB 52:7.1](/en/The_Urantia_Book/52#p7_1))
+That promise he will certainly fulfill, but no one knows whether his second coming will precede or follow the appearances of Magisterial or Teacher Sons on Urantia.” (<a id="a58_277"></a>[UB 52:7.1](/en/The_Urantia_Book/52#p7_1))

 Since we live on an atypical planet that doesn't seem to quite follow these stages, anything could be possible.
 Many conjectures have been made regarding this subject, which have caused rivers of ink to flow among the readers of the book.

 One of the things that I like the most about what is said in the book, but which I also admit is unappealing to the vast majority of people, is the emphasis placed on evolution as the most effective process of change, in place of radical and abrupt changes.
 It is true that, for example, in the case of the evolution of species, “sudden” changes occur, but these are perfectly natural and are somehow “written” in the genetic material of living beings.
 The book advocates slow but effective change.

 However, it is true that in the history of our planet we find certain “outbreaks” that cannot be explained as part of the gradual evolution of civilizations.
 How to explain, for example, the rise of religious leaders and philosophers of the sixth century B.C.
 C.?
-This is what _The Urantia Book_ says of that moment in our history, one of the “_seven major religious epochs of post-Adamic Urantia_” [UB 92:5.8](/en/The_Urantia_Book/92#p5_8) :
+This is what _The Urantia Book_ says of that moment in our history, one of the “_seven major religious epochs of post-Adamic Urantia_” <a id="a64_399"></a>[UB 92:5.8](/en/The_Urantia_Book/92#p5_8) :

 > “_. . .
 Many men arose to proclaim truth in this, one of the greatest centuries of religious awakening ever witnessed on Urantia.
-Among these should be recorded Gautama, Confucius, Lao-tse, Zoroaster, and the Jainist teachers. . . ._” ([UB 92:5.12](/en/The_Urantia_Book/92#p5_12))
+Among these should be recorded Gautama, Confucius, Lao-tse, Zoroaster, and the Jainist teachers. . . ._” (<a id="a66_238"></a>[UB 92:5.12](/en/The_Urantia_Book/92#p5_12))

 There was another remarkable “eclosion”, this time in the field of science, which we could place in the 17th century.
 One only has to remember the great scientific development that occurred in Old Europe thanks to great scientists like Newton, Descartes, Leibniz, Pascal, Bacon, etc., who managed to make science walk independently from religion, and that he would detach himself in this way from his suffocating tutelage.
 We can also highlight the so-called Industrial Revolution, which began at the end of the 18th century and which revealed itself as a time that brought spectacular changes to Western civilization, which gradually dragged other peoples down.